ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 40.
-West southwest wind 5 to 12 mph, with gusts as
+Mostly cloudy.
+Low around 40, with temperatures rising to around 45 overnight.
+West
-         high as 24 mph.
+         southwest wind 5 to 12 mph, with gusts as high as 24 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">